 lake superior

-The largest of the Great Lakes in Canada covering a long stretch of Ontario’s southern border with Michigan, Lake Superiors lives up to its name.
+The largest of the Great Lakes in Canada covering a long stretch of Ontario’s southern border with Michigan, Lake Superior lives up to its name.
 Towns like Agawa Bay and Thunder Bay make the most of the watersports on offer.
 Covering a huge 160 miles, the lake receives water from over 200 rivers and is known as the third-largest freshwater lake by volume.

 Lake Superior is home to Isle Royale National Park, an archipelago of over 200 islands, easily accessible by a boat or seaplane, an adventure in itself.
 Wildlife is rife in the area and those visiting the lake can often spot Wolves and Moose, so keep your eyes peeled.